ibm-build-lab/Watson-Assistant/external-api-web-functions/DemoDoc.md

 Prerequisites:
-- User needs to have an IBM Cloud account
+- User needs to have an IBM Cloud account.
+Signup here: [Registration link](https://cloud.ibm.com/registration)
-- User needs to have a basic knowledge of the Watson Assistant
+- User needs to have a basic knowledge of the Watson Assistant.
+Watson Assistant Basics: [Tutorial](https://developer.ibm.com/learningpaths/get-started-watson-assistant/)

-Launch the Demo
+To launch the Demo [click here](https://htmlpreview.github.io/?https://github.com/ibm-build-lab/Watson-Assistant/blob/main/external-api-web-functions/Main/AcmeCorp.html)

 Once it is up, reach to the bottom right corner and click on below icon: